ASFOpenSARlab/opensarlab-cluster/README.md

 }
 ```

-### Run the Pipeline

-### Add build step to Pipeline
+After entering in the parameter overrides, click and review and then __Create__.

+And then wait.

-### Add build step to pipeline and rerun
+### Add build step to Pipeline and rerun

-#### Rerun the build step if Tiller fails
+In the initial creation of the Code Pipeline, a build step was not given.
+This is intentional.
+Only after the CloudFormation template is initially built will the Code Build project exist.
+Thus the build step will need to be added afterwards and the pipeline reran.

+Once the full pipeline (including the Code Build parts) has been successfully built, future pipeline runs will be able to run the pipeline as it .

+To add Code Build, click on the just created pipeline in the console.

+Click __Edit__ at the top of the main flowchart.

+Click __Add Stage__ at the bottom after _Deploy_ and name it _build_.

+Click __Action Group__ within the following:

+ - __Action Name__: _build_
+ - __Action Provider__: _AWS CodeBuild_
+ - __Input artifacts__: _SourceArtifact_
+ - __Project name__: The stack name
+ - __Output artifacts__: skip

+ Click save, save, save
+ Click __Release Change__

+If there is a build error with Tiller failing, then retry.

+If all goes well, everything will be green and you will have a working cluster.

+Don't forget to grab load balancer URL from CloudFormation Outputs.

 ### Manage cluster locally (under development)

-While not needed to setup the cluster, _kubectl_ can be useful in monitoring the health of the cluster and making manual changes (though to do so is not recommended).
+While not needed to setup the cluster, _kubectl_ can be useful in monitoring the health of the cluster and making manual changes (doing so with a heap of caution).

 1. Setup kubectl